 And don't forget to download the PJ app (available on both Android and iPhone) for easy access to content even when you're offline.

 Clinical Pharmacist, now integrated with the PJ, provides authoritative resources on the clinical management of disease in relation to medicines and up-to-date information about advances in pharmacy and drug development.
-It publishes review articles, perspectives, evidence-based CPD articles and practice reports on topics from drug discovery to clinical pharmacology and pharmacy.
+CP has review articles, perspectives, evidence-based CPD articles and practice reports on topics from drug discovery to clinical pharmacology and pharmacy.